 - Pacers must stay with their runners at all times, except in the case of an emergency.
 If the runner withdraws from the Run, and the pacer wishes to continue, he/she must remain at the aid station until another runner enters the aid station and requests the services of a pacer.
 The pacer may not continue on without an official Run participant.

-- Changes of pacers may be made only at the following designated locations: Foresthill School, both sides of the Rucky Chucky river crossing aid stations, the Green Gate, Highway 49, No Hands Bridge and Robie Point.
+- Changes of pacers may be made only at the following designated locations: Foresthill School, both sides of the Rucky Chucky river crossing, the Green Gate, Highway 49, No Hands Bridge and Robie Point.

 - Pacers must enter and leave each aid station WITH their runners.
 They may assist with the re-filling of water bottles or replenishment of supplies while in the station but may not come into the checkpoint ahead of their runners, or depart after their runners, in order to speed up the re-fueling process.